California State University: Observatories

 Established in 1968, the Mount Laguna Observatory, managed by San Diego State's Department of Astronomy, is the oldest observatory in the CSU system.
-The CSU's other observatories include the Sonoma State Observatory, managed by Sonoma State, and the Murillo Family Observatory, the newest observatory in the CSU system and managed by California State University, San Bernardino.
+The CSU's other observatories include the Sonoma State Observatory and Cal State San Bernardino's Murillo Family Observatory.

 High-performance networking

 The California State University is a founding and charter member of the Corporation for Education Network Initiatives in California, a nonprofit organization that provides high-performance Internet-based networking to California's K-20 research and education community.

 Research and academics

 Dr. Martin Luther King Jr. Library, at San José, is the largest library in the Western United States.

 The California State University (CSU) and most of its campuses are members of Association of Public and Land-grant Universities (APLU) and the American Association of State Colleges and Universities (AASCU).

 The CSU is a founding and charter member of CENIC, the Corporation for Education Network Initiatives in California, the nonprofit organization which provides extremely high-performance Internet-based networking to California's K–20 research and education community.